lostjared/libmx2/README.md

 # Tech Specifications
 https://lostsidedead.biz/libmx2/mx.html

-libmx2 is a cross-platform library that facilitates cross-platform SDL2/OpenGL development using C++20.
+libmx2 is a cross-platform library that facilitates cross-platform SDL2/OpenGL or Vulkan development using C++20.
 It provides a collection of utilities and abstractions to streamline the creation of multimedia applications.

 ## Motivation